semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 ## Semgrep AppSec Platform

-Semgrep AppSec Platform, or Semgrep (**sem**antic **grep**), is a software suite for implementing and tracking the success of security programs.
+Semgrep AppSec Platform, or Semgrep (**sem**antic **grep**), is a software suite for implementing and tracking security programs.
 AppSec engineers use Semgrep to detect, triage, and remediate findings.

 Developers primarily use Semgrep to scan for issues in their code.
 Issues detected by Semgrep are called **findings**.
 Semgrep performs static analysis and several other analyses to detect bugs, vulnerabilities in dependencies, and leaked secrets.